kevroletin/kevroletin.github.io/_posts/2018-02-26-prev-work-ci-1.markdown

 I didn't mention **virtualization difficulties** as a separate point but it's important consequence of 1st one.
 Nowadays CI systems like [Travis CI](https://travis-ci.com) heavily rely on virtualized environment for testing.
-Travis spawns a machine with fresh OS and installs all required software in order to run tests.
+Travis spawns machines with fresh OS and installs all required software in order to run tests.
 This approach doesn't work smoothly enough for embedded devices because a newly created virtual machine *(or a container)* should have a connected device to run tests.
-There are several possible solutions for that difficulty but bear in mind that separate target devices is a biggest difficulty for organizing CI on such projects.
+So bear in mind that separate target devices is the biggest difficulty for organizing CI on such projects.

 ## Te be continued

-The post appears to be quite long so I split it into two parts, so stay tuned.
+The post happened to be quite long and I split it into two parts, so stay tuned.

 Next part will define informal requirements for CI system, briefly describe one imperfect implementation and will talk about what system I see in my imagination.